 About our village

 The parish is bisected by the busy A464 Holyhead Road.
 Within the village centre, in the Conservation Area of Church Lane, there are some fine half-timbered houses close to the twelfth-century red sandstone St. Chad's Church, as well as two manor houses and two halls in the area.
-Much of the agricultural land is owned by The Crown Estate as it was a part of the Patshull Hall Estate before it was passed to the Crown in lieu of death duties.
+Much of the agricultural land was owned by The Crown Estate as it was a part of the Patshull Hall Estate before it was passed to the Crown in lieu of death duties.
+This has passed into private ownership recently.
 Patshull Hall, with its modern-day entrance in Boningale and Shropshire, actually sits in the county of Staffordshire.

 With few new dwellings being built or reconverted, there is a serious a lack of affordable housing within the parish.
 Local employment is available in a new small business park, offering nine individual suites, eight working farms, two substantial pub/restaurants, a large wholesale nursery business and one B&B/self-catering accommodation business.